 Corresponding amendments to the document CWG-FHR-16/3 are proposed as detailed in the annex 1.

+Annex 1

 Proposed amendments to the Financial Regulations and Financial Rules - 2018 Edition

 Introduction

 This document presents an update to the Financial regulations to the council in order to improve financial accountability of the secretariat, improve internal control processes and provide transparency in line with taking into account current best practices of the United Nations and of the specialized agencies.